Holiday Heart Attacks

-Today’s post is not about the most wonderful time of the year.
-It’s actually a little bit ho-hum!
+Today’s post is not about the most beautiful time of the year.
+It’s a little bit ho-hum!
 Did you know that holiday heart attacks are more deadly in the colder months, beginning in December?

 Factors to consider:

-Increased depression and emotional stress.
-Depression is most prominent during the holidays, especially among older people for whom the holidays can invoke a sense of loss for happier times, or for loved ones who are no longer present.
-It is also a known risk factor for heart attacks, and likely explains at least some fo the increased risk.
+♦ Increased depression and emotional stress.
+Depression is most prominent during the holidays, especially among older people for whom the holidays can invoke a sense of loss for happier times or for loved ones who are no longer present.
+It is also a known risk factor for heart attacks and likely explains at least some of the increased risk.
 The added emotional stress of the holiday season may also contribute to some degree.

 ♦ Overindulgence of fatty foods and alcohol.